hossaizn/zulqarnayanportfolio/README.md

 # Zulqarnayan's Portfolio

-Welcome to my personal portfolio — a neon-coded experience that showcases who I am, what I build, and what I care about.
-This project is built entirely with HTML, CSS, and JavaScript to create an interactive, immersive, and responsive personal website.
+This is my personal portfolio website — a clean, responsive space that highlights who I am, what I do, and what I’m passionate about.
+Built entirely with HTML, CSS, and JavaScript, it combines modern styling with interactive features to showcase my projects and personality.

+Think you're unbeatable at Tic Tac Toe?
+Prove it!
+Challenge my crafty JavaScript AI to a match and see if you can outsmart the code.
+Your X's against my O's—game on!

+Explore my digital world where every click reveals something fun and every scroll brings a new surprise!

 **Live Site**: [https://hossaizn.github.io/zulqarnayanportfolio/](https://hossaizn.github.io/zulqarnayanportfolio/)